Dyslexia

 Sarah also had difficulties when she was with a group of her peers in that she found it difficult to keep up with the conversation.
 She has learned over time that it is best to say very little as she is likely to say something that shows she is not following the conversation.
 Sometimes she avoids the group and is delighted that she has one best friend with whom she gets on with very well.

-Sarah attended a Cluas Programme, completing three stages over 4½ months.
+Sarah completed a Cluas Programme of three stages over 3½ months.
 We could see continuous improvements on her Listening Tests which were carried out seven times during the programme.
 Three months after completion of the programme Sarah’s progress was reviewed.
 We repeated the Auditory Processing Tests and each of the tests showed significant improvement.

 Sarah said that she found it a lot easier to listen and understand in the class room and that she was beginning to enjoy reading rather than hating it.
 Sarah’s mother confirmed that homework had become a lot easier, was less ‘traumatic’ and time consuming, and that she was a far happier girl who was easier to live with.
 Sarah has also said that she still keeps quiet when she is in a group, however she feels more accepted.

-If you would like to contact us about your son or daughter, please either phone us or complete the following:
+If you would like to contact us about your child please phone us or complete some details below: